tildearrow/furnace/doc/1-intro/quickstart.md

 ![empty instrument list](qs-instlist-empty.png)

-click the `+` button to add a new instrument. a small list of instrument types will pop up, one for each type supported by the chips in use. select "FM (OPN)", and the new instrument will appear in the list as "00: Instrument 0". this will sound the same as the default instrument (listed as "- None -").
+click the `+` button to add a new instrument. a list of instrument types will pop up, one for each type supported by the chips in use. select "FM (OPN)", and the new instrument will appear in the list as "00: Instrument 0". this will sound the same as the default instrument (listed as "- None -").

 we still need something new and different, so let's pull from another module. open up a second instance of Furnace and use `Ctrl-O` to open the `quickstart.fur` file included with Furnace in its `demos` directory. the instrument list will contain "00: horn"; select it, then use the floppy-disk save icon above it to save it wherever you like.
 Furnace instrument filenames end with the `.fui` extension.